 People often ask for an easy detox you can do between Christmas and New Year so that you are bursting with energy for all that the new year has to offer.

-Try to find at least 10 days around this time when you can do the following and you’ll feel fantastic
+Try to find at least 10 days around this time, or at any time in spring and autumn, when you can do the following and you’ll feel fantastic

 - Swap out acidic red meat for more alkalizing fish, seafood, free range chicken and eggs, legumes and bean products (like hummus and tofu for example)

 - Swap out acidic processed and packaged food for lots of alkalizing fresh vegetables (including fermented vegetables and sea vegetables) and a piece of fruit daily